BeeStation/NSV13/README.md

 1. Edit compile_options.dm to set the `PRELOAD_RSC` define to `0`
 1. Add a url to config/external_rsc_urls pointing to a .zip file containing the .rsc.
-    * If you keep up to date with BeeStation you could reuse our rsc cdn at https://rsc.beestation13.com/beestation.zip.
-Otherwise you can use cdn services like CDN77 or cloudflare (requires adding a page rule to enable caching of the zip), or roll your own cdn using route 53 and vps providers.
+    * You can use cdn services like CDN77 or cloudflare (requires adding a page rule to enable caching of the zip), or roll your own cdn using route 53 and vps providers.
 	* Regardless even offloading the rsc to a website without a CDN will be a massive improvement over the in game system for transferring files.

 ## IRC BOT SETUP